vhscom/after-dark/docs/content/module/toxic-swamp.md

 {{< /highlight >}}

 {{< hackcss-alert type="success" >}}
-Miner now functional.
-You'll need to run your own proxy during the beta. <span hidden>A few more steps and you'll be safe in the fire swamp.</span>
+Miner functional!
+It's recommended you run your own proxy during the beta. <span hidden>A few more steps and you'll be safe in the fire swamp.</span>
 {{< /hackcss-alert >}}

 Optionally, verify the module [Release Hash](/feature/release-hashes):